MATERIALS + PROCEDURE

 When then I remember memory, memory itself is, through itself, present with itself: but when I remember forgetfulness, there are present both memory and forgetfulness; memory whereby I remember, forgetfulness which I remember.
 But what is forgetfulness, but the privation of memory?
 1 (St. Augustine)

 The re-discovery of a series of autobiographical fragments written in 1989, ‘Voices in White Noise’ provided a series of sharply delineated memories (some of them lost over the intervening 20 years) to counter the record of forgetfulness.
 I combined and selected from the two texts, using a stochastic method, aiming at concision and counterpoint, although the ‘I don’t remember’ sentences dominate.
 The simple PROCEDURE had thus begun to grasp the complexity of the MATERIALS with scant regard for autobiographical shape.
 The text is allowed to make its own history, to become the biography of a practice of writing rather than my autobiography, or ‘My Life’ to refer to the title of Lyn Hejinian’s text that had both inspired and hindered me over the years.
 So much for memory.
+(Part one is also published in The Alchemist's Mind edited by David Miller - and I have also selected it as part of my Selected Poems: History or Sleep.)

 Part two has a simple PROCEDURE – to ask one (difficult) question of the ‘hero’ of the text after reading each page of the MATERIALS, an intensely written lengthy, detailed journal.
 It thus distorts the passage of time, since only 1979-1982 are ‘covered’ in this exhausting paragraph.
 Not all the questions were finally selected and the order again resists, but does not obliterate, temporal sequence.